-Peter Buffett has an acclaimed career that spans nearly 30 years as a professional musician, Emmy Award-winning composer, philanthropist, and author of the New York Times best-seller Life Is What You Make It.
+Peter Buffett has had an acclaimed career that spans nearly 30 years as a professional musician, Emmy Award-winning composer, philanthropist, and author of the New York Times best-selling book, Life Is What You Make It.

-He began his career writing music for commercials, and has since received much critical acclaim, most notably for his Native American-inspired music, such as the memorable “Fire Dance” scene in the Oscar-winning film Dances With Wolves; the score for 500 Nations, the Emmy-awarded CBS miniseries produced by Kevin Costner; and the live Native American inspired musical production Spirit: The Seventh Fire, which premiered at the opening of the Smithsonian’s National Museum of the American Indian in Washington, D.C.
+Born in Omaha, Nebraska, Buffett began his career writing music for commercials, and then moved to composing for film and television.
+Some of his renowned compositions include his Native American-inspired music, such as for the memorable fire dance scene in the Oscar-winning film Dances With Wolves; the score for 500 Nations, the eight-hour Emmy-awarded CBS miniseries produced by Kevin Costner; and the live Native American-inspired musical production, Spirit: The Seventh Fire, which premiered on the National Mall for the opening of the Smithsonian’s National Museum of the American Indian in Washington, D.C.

-Since 1987, Buffett has released 15 records on various labels, and he now owns two independent labels: BisonHead and BeSide Records.
-He was the only man to perform at Eve Ensler’s 10th Anniversary V-Day celebration in New Orleans, and has also collaborated with Grammy-nominated recording artist Akon and Grammy-winning artist Angelique Kidjo on human rights inspired songs, one of which debuted at a special event at the United Nations General Assembly.
+Since 1987, Buffett has released 15 records on various labels.
+He has also collaborated with Grammy-nominated recording artist Akon and Grammy-winning artist Angelique Kidjo on human rights inspired songs, one of which debuted at a special event at the United Nations General Assembly.

 What People are Saying About Peter Buffett